Everyone involved in the Compost Project is devoted to promoting sustainability on the Truman campus. And volunteers are always welcome!

 The Compost Project offers Institutional, Work Study and Scholarship jobs.
 Students who work for the CP aim to help live up to the Truman State Sustainability Initiative by collecting campus compost and encouraging members of the Truman community to act sustainability as well.
-If you are interested in working with Project, follow the link on the bottom leftside of the page to the TruPositions form.
-Follow instructions from there.
+If you are interested in working with Project, see TruPositions, Truman’s centralized student employment website.

-Each year, the Compost Project, which was founded by Michael Kelrick and student collaborators, employs an intern to oversee its day-to-day operations.
+Each year, the Compost Project employs an intern to oversee its day-to-day operations.
 The position lasts for a spring and subsequent fall semester and requires that the intern not only supervise students and engage with Sodexo staff, but also implement some sort of internship project to propel the Compost Project forward, consistently growing and evolving.
 Below are the duties and responsibilities of my internship with the Compost Project as well as my proposed project for evaluation and analysis.

-The four credit hour portion of the internship covers the actual time on task (160 hours during the semester).
-My work here comprises the following:
+The four-credit hour portion of the internship covers the actual time on task (160 hours during the semester).

 - Creating work schedules for roughly three dozen employees